rktirtho01/py4e/README.md

 Python for Everybody
 ====================
-Python Basic course conducted by coursera
+Python Basic course conducted by University of Machigan and  coursera